epiphone/json-schema-type-mapper/README.md

 }
 ```

 The question is, how would you define `user` parameter's type?
 There's a couple of ways to go about it.
+Either
-Either **a) manually write out** a TypeScript type definition that matches the above JSON Schema, or **b) use a code generation tool** such as [`json-schema-to-typescript`](https://github.com/bcherny/json-schema-to-typescript) to convert the JSON Schema to a TypeScript interface.
+- a) manually write out a TypeScript type definition that matches the above JSON Schema, or
+- b) use a code generation tool such as [`json-schema-to-typescript`](https://github.com/bcherny/json-schema-to-typescript) to convert the JSON Schema to a TypeScript interface.

-I'd probably go the manual route in a simple case like this and opt for code generation when the schema gets more complex.
-This library however provides a bit of a middle ground between the two by leveraging the type system to convert from JSON Schema to TypeScript:
+I'd probably go the manual route in a simple case like this and opt for code generation with more complex schemas.
+This library, however, provides a bit of a middle ground between the two by leveraging the type system:

 ```typescript
 import { Schema } from 'json-schema-type-mapper'